cpfaff/rbefdata_paper/paper/rbefdata.md

 ```
-## Warning: Gram-negative bacteria could not be fit on page.
+## Warning: replanted species could not be fit on page.
 It will not be
 ## plotted.
+Warning: shrub individual could not be fit on page.
+It will not
+## be plotted.
+Warning: Plant functional traits could not be fit on page.
+It
+## will not be plotted.
+Warning: vegetation cover could not be fit on page.
+## It will not be plotted.
+Warning: arbuscular mycorrhizal fungi could not be
+## fit on page.
+It will not be plotted.
+Warning: competitive neighbourhood
+## could not be fit on page.
+It will not be plotted.
+Warning: Gram-negative
+## bacteria could not be fit on page.
+It will not be plotted.
+Warning:
+## shannon diversity could not be fit on page.
+It will not be plotted.
-Warning: wood parenchym could not be fit on page.
+## Warning: wood parenchym could not be fit on page.
+It will not be plotted.
+## Warning: wood perforation plates could not be fit on page.
 It will not be
 ## plotted.
-Warning: belowground biomass could not be fit on page.
-It will
+Warning: cadmium at wavelength 214nm could not be fit on page.
+It
-## not be plotted.
-Warning: cadmium at wavelength 214nm could not be fit on
+## will not be plotted.
+Warning: cadmium at wavelength 228nm could not be fit
-## page.
+## on page.
 It will not be plotted.
-Warning: cadmium at wavelength 228nm could
+Warning: cation exchange capacity could
 ## not be fit on page.
 It will not be plotted.
-Warning: coefficient of
+Warning: digital data
-## variation could not be fit on page.
+## acquisition could not be fit on page.
 It will not be plotted.
 Warning:
-## experimental design could not be fit on page.
+## diversity treatment could not be fit on page.
 It will not be plotted.
-## Warning: intraspecific diversity could not be fit on page.
+## Warning: functional eveness could not be fit on page.
 It will not be
 ## plotted.
-Warning: leaf anatomy could not be fit on page.
-It will not be
-## plotted.
-Warning: leaf physical resistance could not be fit on page.
+Warning: intraspecific diversity could not be fit on page.
 It
 ## will not be plotted.
-Warning: microbial biomass could not be fit on page.
-## It will not be plotted.
-Warning: rarefied diversity could not be fit on
+Warning: leaf physical resistance could not be fit on
 ## page.
 It will not be plotted.
-Warning: response variable could not be fit
-## on page.
-It will not be plotted.
-Warning: ring width could not be fit on
-## page.
-It will not be plotted.
-Warning: secondary compounds could not be
+Warning: phylogenetic diversity could not be
 ## fit on page.
 It will not be plotted.
-Warning: soil profile could not be
+Warning: productivity could not be
 ## fit on page.
 It will not be plotted.
-Warning: spatial genetic structure
+Warning: rarefied diversity could not
-## could not be fit on page.
+## be fit on page.
 It will not be plotted.
-Warning: species trait
+Warning: response variable could
+## not be fit on page.
+It will not be plotted.
+Warning: secondary compounds
 ## could not be fit on page.
 It will not be plotted.
-Warning: standard
+Warning: spatial genetic
-## deviation could not be fit on page.
+## structure could not be fit on page.
 It will not be plotted.
 Warning: trait
 ## dissimilarity could not be fit on page.
 It will not be plotted.
 Warning:
-## wood bending could not be fit on page.
+## wood shearing could not be fit on page.
 It will not be plotted.
 Warning:
-## wood compression could not be fit on page.
+## wood stretching could not be fit on page.
 It will not be plotted.
+Warning:
-## Warning: wood shearing could not be fit on page.
+## aboveground biomass could not be fit on page.
 It will not be plotted.
-## Warning: wood shrinkage could not be fit on page.
-It will not be plotted.
-## Warning: wood stretching could not be fit on page.
-It will not be plotted.
-## Warning: wood toughness could not be fit on page.
-It will not be plotted.
-## Warning: aboveground biomass could not be fit on page.
+## Warning: branch water potential could not be fit on page.
 It will not be
 ## plotted.
-Warning: aeromorphic organic layer could not be fit on page.
+Warning: cavity nesting hymenoptera could not be fit on page.
 It
 ## will not be plotted.
-Warning: BEF China projects could not be fit on page.
-## It will not be plotted.
-Warning: branch water potential could not be fit
-## on page.
-It will not be plotted.
-Warning: cavity nesting hymenoptera could
-## not be fit on page.
-It will not be plotted.
-Warning: community similarity
-## could not be fit on page.
-It will not be plotted.
-Warning: community
-## weighted mean trait could not be fit on page.
-It will not be plotted.
-## Warning: control treatment could not be fit on page.
-It will not be
-## plotted.
-Warning: crown projection area could not be fit on page.
-It will
-## not be plotted.
-Warning: directed extinction could not be fit on page.
-It
-## will not be plotted.
-Warning: eco-physiologic traits could not be fit on
+Warning: community similarity could not be fit on
 ## page.
 It will not be plotted.
-Warning: ecosystem functioning could not be
+Warning: crown projection area could not be
 ## fit on page.
 It will not be plotted.
-Warning: experimental treatment could
+Warning: eco-physiologic traits could
 ## not be fit on page.
 It will not be plotted.
-Warning: genetic
+Warning: ecosystem functioning
-## autocorrelation could not be fit on page.
+## could not be fit on page.
 It will not be plotted.
-Warning:
+Warning: experimental
-## leaf longevity could not be fit on page.
+## treatment could not be fit on page.
 It will not be plotted.
 Warning:
-## mineralisation could not be fit on page.
+## genetic autocorrelation could not be fit on page.
 It will not be plotted.
-Warning:
-## multi-trophic interactions could not be fit on page.
-It will not be
+## Warning: multi-trophic interactions could not be fit on page.
-## plotted.
-Warning: mycorrhiza could not be fit on page.
-It will not be
-## plotted.
-Warning: nitrification could not be fit on page.
-It will not be
-## plotted.
-Warning: nitrogen cycling could not be fit on page.
 It will not
 ## be plotted.
-Warning: non-random extinction could not be fit on page.
-It
+Warning: phylogenetic distinctness could not be fit on page.
-## will not be plotted.
+## It will not be plotted.
 Warning: phytophagous insects could not be fit on
 ## page.
 It will not be plotted.
-Warning: rainfall simulator could not be fit
-## on page.
-It will not be plotted.
-Warning: research proposals could not be
-## fit on page.
-It will not be plotted.
-Warning: respiration could not be fit
-## on page.
-It will not be plotted.
-Warning: rooting depth could not be fit
-## on page.
-It will not be plotted.
-Warning: runoff plots could not be fit on
+Warning: respiration could not be fit on
 ## page.
 It will not be plotted.
-Warning: simpson diversity could not be fit
-## on page.
-It will not be plotted.
-Warning: snag height could not be fit on
+Warning: rooting depth could not be fit on
 ## page.
 It will not be plotted.
-Warning: social status could not be fit on
+Warning: slope form could not be fit on
 ## page.
 It will not be plotted.
 Warning: specialization could not be fit on
 ## page.
 It will not be plotted.
 Warning: species identity variable could not
 ## be fit on page.
 It will not be plotted.
-Warning: temperature could not be
+Warning: topography could not be
 ## fit on page.
 It will not be plotted.
 Warning: vegetation stratum could not
 ## be fit on page.
 It will not be plotted.
-Warning: weevils could not be fit
+Warning: water content could not
-## on page.
+## be fit on page.
 It will not be plotted.
-Warning: wood ground tissue could not be
+Warning: Weibull distribution
-## fit on page.
+## could not be fit on page.
 It will not be plotted.
-Warning: wood mechanics could not be
+Warning: wood ground
-## fit on page.
+## tissue could not be fit on page.
 It will not be plotted.
-Warning: wood porosity could not be
+Warning: wood
+## mechanics could not be fit on page.
+It will not be plotted.
+Warning: wood
-## fit on page.
+## porosity could not be fit on page.
 It will not be plotted.
 ```

 ![plot of chunk vizalize_keywords](figure/vizalize_keywords.png)